mrcdr/lambda-lanczos/README.md

 the corresponding eigenvector of a symmetric (Hermitian) matrix.

-The characteristic feature is the matrix-vector multiplication routine used in the Lanczos algorithm is adaptive:
+The characteristic feature is the matrix-vector multiplication routine used in the Lanczos algorithm is adaptable:

 ```c++
 #include <lambda_lanczos/lambda_lanczos.hpp>